Rigidity Criterion for Certain Calabi-Yau Families: Introduction

 \begin{conj} Under Assumption \ref{assum: main}, the family $f\colon (\calX, \calL) \to S$ is rigid. \end{conj}

-Our main result confirms this conjecture for a broad class of isolated singularities:
+Our main result confirms this conjecture when the local singularity at one isolated point has concentrated mixed spectrum:

-\begin{thm} In the setting of Assumption \ref{assum: main}, if $X_0$ has only isolated singularities with a \textbf{concentrated mixed Hodge spectrum}, then the family $f \colon \calX \to S$ is rigid. \end{thm} See Definition \ref{defn: concentrated mixed Hodge spectrum} for the precise definition of concentrated mixed Hodge spectrum.
+\begin{thm} In the setting of Assumption \ref{assum: main}, suppose that there exists an isolated singular point $p\in X_0$ whose local mixed Hodge spectrum is \textbf{concentrated}.
+Then the family $f \colon \calX \to S$ is rigid. \end{thm} See Definition \ref{defn: concentrated mixed Hodge spectrum} for the precise definition of concentrated mixed Hodge spectrum.
 As a direct application, since ordinary double points (ODP) and cusp singularities have concentrated spectra (Example~\ref{example: A-D-E}), we obtain:

-\begin{cor} In the setting of Assumption \ref{assum: main}, if $X_0$ has only ordinary double points or cusp singularities, then the family $f \colon \calX \to S$ is rigid. \end{cor}
+\begin{cor} In the setting of Assumption \ref{assum: main}, if $X_0$ contains an isolated ordinary double point or an isolated cusp singularity, then the family $f \colon \calX \to S$ is rigid. \end{cor}